 by: Holly Ridgeway

 Building muscle tone through resistance training is about the most efficient way to shed unwanted pounds.
-Add cardio and you're buff!
 Here's how it works.

 Contrary to popular belief, it's hard to target muscle tone in a specific area by concentrating on particular muscle groups, or so-called "spot training."
 The misconception is that you can increase muscle tone and lose weight in one body region only — for instance, your upper legs or the backs of your arms — by simply targeting those areas when lifting weights.

 But, in fact, fat is lost unevenly throughout the body depending upon your genetic makeup.
-If you have your grandma’s pear shape, you'll likely lose the bat wings before the thunder thighs.
+If you have your grandma’s pear shape, you'll likely lose upper body weight first.
 Alternately, if you inherited your mother's apple figure, you're more apt to lose the lower body fat before the upper.